wsjk/Capstone_2/README.md

 |     cid2    |   0   |  139.95 |  239.9   |         360.64       | 1062.31 | 892.72|   366.22    |      0       |
 |     cid3    | 799.9 | 2612.06 |  375.96  |           0          | 4256.53 |   0   |     0       |  1235.27     |

-If a customer did not make any purchases for a given `product_type`, they are given a `0` value.
+There are a total of 21 distinct product types.
+If a customer did not make any purchases for a given `product_type`, a `0` value is used.
 The same process is applied to the other raw data tables.
 The pivoted tables are joined together on the `customer_id` key to create a dataset formatted for analysis.

 Furthermore, the data was pivoted so that each row represented information on a single customer.
 Using the `pivot_table` method in `pandas` resulted in numerous `null` values and they were replaced with `0`.
 The data was further reduced to only customers with a billing address located in the US.
-All customers in the data had at least one order prior to connecting with an account manager.

-Data on orders and sales per Product Type for each customer included some `null` values for Product Type.
-This occurred when a given item a customer purchased did not fall into a known Product Type category.
-All `null` values due to this situation were dropped.
 </p>
 </details>